idamsufiana/BasicRules/README.md

   	11. follow tech Youtuber to stay update latest tech and create a nice setup to make a good life
    	12. Be Multi-Languages programmer, Python is other best choice
     13. Make everyday deadline: for leetcode, practice, take a course or project
-    14. Be Proactive and autonomous, not because of your toxic or tipu-tipu environment
+    14. Be Proactive and autonomous